ibm-cloud-docs/Registry/registry_security_enforce.md

 ## Controlling who can customize policies
 {: #assign_user_policy}

 If role-based access control (RBAC) is enabled on your Kubernetes cluster, you can create a role to govern who can administer security policies on your cluster.
-For more information about applying RBAC rules to your cluster, see [Assigning RBAC permissions](/docs/containers?topic=containers-users#role-binding).
+For more information about applying RBAC rules to your cluster, see [Understanding RBAC permissions](/docs/containers?topic=containers-users#understand-rbac) and [Creating custom RBAC permissions for users, groups, or service accounts](/docs/containers?topic=containers-users#rbac).
 {:shortdesc}

 With effect from 19 November 2020, Container Image Security Enforcement is deprecated.
 To enforce container image security, use [Portieris](https://github.com/IBM/portieris){: external}.